CSCD488-Winter2024/project-description-user-stories-and-glossary-ericboxgames/README.md

 ### Installation Steps
+To open and edit code:
-* Install Unity and Unity Hub.
+1. Install Unity and Unity Hub.
-* Download this code from GitHub.
+2. Navigate to https://github.com/ClarkRabe/ErikGames on your web browser
+3. Click on the arrow next to the green "Code" button
+4. Click on "Download .zip"
+5. Once downloaded right click on the download and click "Extract all"
-* In Unity Hub click the down arrow next to the _Add_ button.
+6. In Unity Hub click the down arrow next to the _Add_ button.
-* Click _Add project from disk_ and select the file with the downloaded code from this GitHub.
+7. Click _Add project from disk_ and select the file with the downloaded code from GitHub.
-* The unfinished game should open in Unity.
+8. The unfinished game should open in Unity.

+To play the game:
+1. Navigate to https://github.com/ClarkRabe/ErikGames on your web browser
+2. Click on the arrow next to the green "Code" button
+3. Click on "Download .zip"
+4. Once downloaded right click on the download and click "Extract all"
+5. Navigate to the extracted download folder and click on ErikGames.exe
+6. Enjoy!
+(Note: The current state of ErikGames does not have an .exe file.
+These are the steps that will be taken once the game is fully funtional)

-## Functionality
+## Functionality ⚙️
 At the top of Unity there is a play button.
 Pressing this button allows a preview of how the game will look and play.
 ANY EDITS YOU MAKE TO THE CODE WHILE IN THIS MODE WILL NOT BE SAVED.

 Currently when the play button is pressed a room code will appear on the title screen along with the player count.
 By going to `hackbox.ca` you can enter the room code and join the game.
 The player count will go up and your name will briefly appear on screen.